Energy-Based Imitation Learning: Further Discussions

 where $\hr \in [0, 2]$ and $x=-E(s,a)$ is the energy function.
 Thus, the experts' state-action pair will get close-to-zero rewards at each step.

+In sub-optimal MuJoCo tasks, we also choose ``\textit{tanh}'' as the final layer and construct the surrogate reward function as:

-In mujoco tasks, we choose the surrogate reward function as:
+In optimal MuJoCo tasks, we choose ``\textit{sigmoid}'' as the final layer and construct the surrogate reward function as:

-where $x=-E(s,a)$ is the energy function.
-Note that we construct this reward function to make a normalized reward $\hr \in [0, 1]$ so that the non-expert's state-action pairs will gain near-zero rewards while the experts' get close-to-one rewards at each step regarding the output range of the energy is $[-1,1]$.
+Note that in these tasks we make a normalized reward $\hr \in [0, 1]$ so that the non-expert's state-action pairs will gain near-zero rewards while the experts' get close-to-one rewards at each step regarding the output range of the energy is $[-1,1]$.
 In our experiments, similar rewards as the one-dimensional synthetic environment can also work well.